picosh/pgs/README.md

 ## usage

 > [!IMPORTANT]
-> So our managed service docs for more details on usage:
+> For more in-depth usage, go to our managed service docs:
 > [docs](https://pico.sh/pgs)

 ```bash